Is the five-flow conjecture almost false?: Flow polynomial for the generalised Petersen graphs

 \subsection{Additional checks}

-Because our results are derived using software, we have performed some tests in order to ensure that the results are right.
-First of all, for the smallest members of each family $G(nk,k)$, we have computed the flow polynomial using {\sc maple}.
-Indeed, both results agree in all cases.
+Because our results are derived using software, we have performed some tests in order to ensure that the results are correct.
+First of all, for the smallest members of each family $G(nk,k)$, we have computed the flow polynomial using three different software programs: {\sc Maple}, the program {\sc Tutte} developed by Haggard, Pierce and Royle \cite{HPR}, and the program {\sc Tutte} developed by Bedini and Jacobsen \cite{Bedini_10}.
+The pairs $(k,n)$ for which the checks have been performed are shown in Table~\ref{table_checks}.
+In all cases, the agreement with our transfer-matrix computations is perfect.